jnweiger/inkscape-round-corners/README.md

 ## Installation

-Download and unpack a zip-archive from https://github.com/jnweiger/inkscape-round-corners/releases
+Download and unpack a zip-archive from https://github.com/jnweiger/inkscape-round-corners/releases The extension is installed by copying two files into your extensions folder (check Edit -> Settings -> System to find its location):

-For inkscape 1.0.1 and later, copy these two files into your extensions folder:
+For inkscape 1.0.1 and later, copy
 * `rounded_corners.py`
 * `rounded_corners.inx`

-For inkscape 0.92.4 and earler, copy these two files into your extensions folder:
+For inkscape 0.92.4 and earler, copy
 * `rounded_corners.py`
 * `rounded_corners.092_inx` (renamed to end in `.inx`)

-All other files are not needed (but harmless if installed too).
+(All other files are not needed, but harmless if installed too.
 With inkscape 1.0.1 you can e.g. unpack the entire zip as a subfolder into your extensions folder.
+With inkscape 0.92.4 no subfolders are allowed.)

 Then restart inkscape and look for Extensions -> Modify Path -> Rounded Corners